 As a kinky player, you are always responsible for learning about they fetish play you engage with.
 This does not mean you have to be an expert before trying something out with someone.
 However, you are responsible for understanding the basics and the risks before agreeing to it.
 This is especially important these days with so many “dominants” claiming expertise in an given play and lacking even basic understanding of safety concerns.

 Safety concerns are not just about potential physical injury.
-Yes, suspension, impact play, blood play and more come with some pretty obvious physical risks.
+Yes, suspension, impact play, blood play and more come with obvious physical risks.
 However, your personal health and your mental health also determine the risk level of play.

 For example, if you have been under significant stress without much reprieve (say, stuck at home with your teen during a pandemic) the build up of cortisol in your system can make your skin thinner than normal.
 This presents added dangers for rope bondage and impact play.
 You need to be aware enough of your own health to determine how much of a risk you are taking with the type of play you like.